A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Simulation Results and Discussions

 Furthermore, when THP or DFE is adopted to improve BER at the cost of high complexity, high order modulation is preferred.
-Under the joint constraints with $\tau_{k,{\max}}=1.4$ the BERs of various transceiver designs are further compared in Fig.~\ref{fig:9} when 16-QAM constellation is used.
+Under the joint constraints with $\tau_{k,{\max}}=1.4$ the BERs of various transceiver designs are further compared in Fig.~\ref{fig:9} when 16 Quadrature Amplitude Modulation (16-QAM) constellation is used.
 For the curves in Fig.~\ref{fig:9}, Gray code is adopted to further improve the BER performance.
 Note that when the objective function is M-Schur-Concave, the THP and DFE structures will both reduce to linear capacity maximization transceiver \cite{JSAC_Xing2012}.
-From Fig.~\ref{fig:9} it can be concluded that with fixed modulation constellation, nonlinear transceivers enjoy better BER performance than linear transceiver designs even with A-Shur-Convex objective function.
+For A-Schur-Concave case, the product of diagonal elements of MSE matrix is chosen as the performance metric, whose optimal solution is also the capacity maximizing one.
+From Fig.~\ref{fig:9} it can be concluded that with fixed modulation constellation, nonlinear transceivers enjoy better BER performance than linear transceiver designs even with A-Schur-Convex objective function.
 It can also be discovered that the transceiver design with THP performs better than that with DFE.
 This is because THP is performed at the transmitter and it can avoid error propagation effects compared with DFE.
 However DFE is performed at the receiver and the received signals are inevitably corrupted by noises.

+When imperfect CSI is considered, robust designs are usually more preferable than their non-robust counterparts that simply take the estimated CSI as true CSI.
+With channel estimator errors, at each hop it holds that ${\bf{H}}_k={\bf{\hat H}}_k+\Delta{\bf{H}}_k$ and for simplicity it is assumed that for the three hop the elements of $\Delta{\bf{H}}_k$ are i.i.d. and have the same variance, i.e., $\sigma_{e_1}^2=\sigma_{e_2}^2=\sigma_{e_3}^2=\sigma_{e}^2$.
+When 16-QAM is adopted, in Fig.~\ref{fig:10} with different $\sigma_e^2$ the performance advantage of the robust transceiver with THP is demonstrated in terms of BER under joint power constraints with $\tau_{k,\max}=1.4$.
+For the curves in Fig.~\ref{fig:10}, Gray code is also used.
+It is worth noting that the robust design given by the remark at the end of Section VI has almost the same complexity as its non-robust counterpart.¡¡